Scripting

 User

-Get the user’s name using chat.user.name.
+Get the user’s name using e.user.name.

 import { chat } from "@voxta";